 considered the word of God in the gospel of John, manifested in human flesh

-the glory of God in the face of Christ (2Cor 4-6).
+us understanding (2Cor 4-6).
 Second, our experience in

 in front of the curtain is the golden altar of incense, representing prayer.

-Holies where we have fellowship with God and come to personally know Him on a
+As we seek God in prayer, the Holy Spirit ushers us into the Most Holy Place where we fellowship with God and come to personally know Him on a

 whole new level.
 The old covenant temple was torn down in AD 70 and the new